Sexual abuse scandal in the Roman Catholic Archdiocese of Philadelphia: Charles Engelhardt

-Reverend Armand Garcia
+Armand Garcia

 On March 5, 2019, Garcia, pastor of Saint Martin of Tours Parish in Oxford Circle, was arrested and charged with rape and sexual abuse.
 The victim was a 16-year-old girl in 2014, a parishioner at Immaculate Heart of Mary Parish in Roxborough.
 Garcia filmed the girl during the crime.
 In October 2023, Garcia pleaded guilty to corruption of minors and unlawful contact with minors as part of a plea agreement.
-He was to be sentenced in January 2024.

-Reverend Mark J. Haynes
+Mark J. Haynes

-In October 2014 Haynes, a priest at Saints Simon & Jude Parish in Westtown, was arrested on charges of possessing and disseminating child pornography.
+In October 2014 Haynes, a priest at Saints Simon and Jude Parish in Westtown, was arrested on charges of possessing and disseminating child pornography.
 The National Center for Missing and Exploited Children had alerted police to the parish Instagram account.
 The site showed two nude pictures of a girl under age 14.
 They later discovered other pornographic photos and that he was actively catfishing with a minor girl.
 In June 2015, Haynes pleaded guilty to solicitation and child pornography charges.
 He was sentenced in February 2016 to 20 years in state prison.

-Reverend Robert J. Hermley
+Robert J. Hermley

 Hermley was first arrested in Wilmington, Delaware, in 1982 when police discovered him in a parked car with two young teenage boys watching pornographic films.
 After his conviction, the court sentenced him to three years of probation.
 After a mental health examination at Johns Hopkins Hospital, doctors cleared him for service.
 A member of the Oblates Order, they assigned Hermley next to a parish in Vienna, Virginia.
 The Oblates received a sexual abuse complaint against him in 1987 from his assignment at Our Lady of Perpetual Help Parish in Seaside Heights, New Jersey, during the 1970s.

 In 2003, a man contacted the archdiocese to allege that Hermley sexually abused him at Father Judge High School in Philadelphia during the 1970s.
 In 2011, Hermley's victims were included in the $23.6 million financial settlement by the Oblates for sexual abuse lawsuits.

-Reverend Matthew J. Kornacki
+Matthew J. Kornacki

 Secret Service agents in 2003 searched Kornacki's quarters at St. Charles Borromeo Seminary in Philadelphia, where they found over 150 child pornography images on his laptop.
 At that time, he was serving as assistant director for priest formation and a spiritual director at St. Charles.
 In August 2004, he pleaded guilty without a plea agreement to possessing child pornography in federal court.
 Kornacki was sentenced in November 2004 to 30 months in federal prison.